Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ## Future Plans
 - Add more distributors (e.g. Mouser)
 - Further develop the JLCPCB Parts Database file
+	- Depending on performance with more parts, maybe make a "lite" version with only Basic parts
-- Improve footprint comparisons for JLCPCB sanity-check feature (resolveFootprint() function)
+- Improve footprint comparisons for JLCPCB sanity-check feature (normalizeFootprint() function)
 	- This should include footprint aliases (SMB == DO-214AA, DPAK == TO-252-2, SOT23 == TO236, SOIC16 == SOP16)
 	- Should also include variant handling (e.g. SOT23 = SOT-23 == SOT23-3 != SOT23-5)
 - Improve model/value comparisons for JLCPCB sanity-check feature